19 Captivating Blue Aquarium Fish of All Types

 This makes these blue-colored fish a well-sought commodity in the fishkeeping world.
 Such coloring is due to a black pigment combined with what’s known as “iridocytes” in the skin that makes the fish appear blue as a result of the incoming light.

-If you’re on the lookout for one of these fish, then you’ll find this list useful regardless of whether you’re searching for freshwater or saltwater species.
+If you’re on the lookout for captivating blue fish, then you’ll find this list useful regardless of whether you’re searching for freshwater or saltwater species.

 The Top 19 Prettiest Blue Aquarium Fish